polkascan/py-substrate-metadata-docs/docs/zeitgeist/orderbook.md

 Fill an existing order entirely (`maker_partial_fill` = None) or partially (`maker_partial_fill` = Some(partial_amount)).

+External fees are paid in the base asset.

-NOTE: The `maker_partial_fill` is the partial amount of what the maker wants to fill.
+NOTE: The `maker_partial_fill` is the partial amount of what the maker wants to get filled.

 \# Weight